FindMySchool LogoFindMySchool

 Offers

 This is a state school with no tuition fees.
 Admissions to Year 7 are coordinated by Lincolnshire County Council rather than handled directly by the school.
-For September 2026 entry, Lincolnshire’s secondary admissions window opened on 8 September 2025 and closed on 31 October 2025, with a final late-application deadline in December 2025.
-National Offer Day for secondary places is 2 March 2026.
+For Year 7 entry in September 2027 in Lincolnshire, applications close on 31 October 2026, with offers issued on 1 March 2027.
+National Offer Day for secondary places is 1 March 2027.
 These dates matter because missing the main deadline can materially reduce choice, particularly where transport and sibling logistics are involved.

 The school indicates it typically runs two Open Evenings each year, one in the summer term and one in September, plus Open Mornings during a September Open Week.
 It also ran a Year 7 Open Morning in January 2026, which suggests an additional mid-year opportunity for families who decide later in the cycle.
 As timings can change year to year, treat this as a pattern rather than a promise, and check the school’s event listings before making travel plans.